starsuit/cv/README.md

 ### Summary

-Current student at Founders and Coders (FAC16), learning full-stack web development.
-I'm a Psychology graduate with a 2:1 honours degree from the University of Reading, and previously worked in data for four years.
+Current student at Founders and Coders, learning full-stack web development.
+I'm a Psychology graduate with a 2:1 honours degree from the University of Reading, and previously worked in data analysis for four years.
 I am proficient in MS Excel and Access, with some self-taught VBA and SQL.
 I know a smattering of Python.

 ---